 - I also hadn't started studying the glossary terms yet.
 I used the free online ISTQB glossary that is linked from the AT*SQA website to study the terms that are part of the ISTQB Foundation Level syllabus.
 The online glossary lets you filter by just those terms that are part of Foundation Level, so that saved a lot of time.

 - After that additional studying, I took the second ASTQB ISTQB Foundation Level practice exam.
 I did well, and then I studied a few more topics that were still a little confusing to me.
 Finally, I felt ready.

 - I then scheduled my online ISTQB Foundation Level exam through AT*SQA.
 I picked a day when there was no one else at home so it would be quiet.
 I also chose a date a couple of days ahead so I could get my computer set up.

 - I downloaded and installed the exam-taking software on my computer the day before the exam to make sure it would work.
-I needed to update some settings, so I were happy I did this in advance.
+I needed to update some settings, so I was happy I did this in advance.

 - On the day of the exam, I was ready.
 I cleared my space of everything so I would be ready for the online proctor to inspect my exam area.

-- I took the exam, and ran into a connection issue for a short period of time.
+- I took the exam and ran into a connection issue for a short period of time.
 It corrected itself and there were no other issues.

 - I answered the questions as I went through the exam.
-But I made notes on the electronic scratch pad that because were a few questions I wanted to go back to and think about more.
+But I made notes on the electronic scratch pad because were a few questions I wanted to go back to and think about more.